Guys and Dolls (film): Planned remake

 20th Century Fox acquired the film rights to the musical in early 2013 and was planning a remake.
-In March 2019, TriStar Pictures acquired the remake rights, with Bill Condon hired as director a year later.
+In March 2019, TriStar Pictures acquired the remake rights, with Bill Condon hired as director in July 2021.
+In September 2024, Rob Marshall replaced Condon as the new director, and co-wrote a new screenplay with his partner John DeLuca, along with John Requa and Glenn Ficarra.
+Serving as producers are Marshall, DeLuca, John Goldwyn, Marc Toberoff and Marc Platt.